burstMembrane/burstmembrane.github.io/_portfolio/syntheticperception.md

-I settled upon a recomposing on a grid, to echo both the aesthetic of a surveillance network played back on multiple screens and to fracture the image further by removing any spatial context from the elements that the algoritm picked from the data.
-Essentially, the algorithm would not *care* if it could not pick out any comprehensible details within the data that it processes.
+I settled upon a recomposing on a gri to fracture the dataset by removing any spatial context from the elements that the algorithm picked.
+Essentially, the code would not *care* if it could not pick out any comprehensible details within the data that it processed.

-I then used these algorithms to process videos shot in the style of YouTube Content Creators as well as streamed online content chosen by web scraping and data-extracting algorithms.
+The video data processed have varied throughout the course of this project.
+I have used both self-generated and online videos chosen by web scraping and data-extracting algorithms.

-For a more comprehensive look at the research and practice which surrounds this project, you can read my Honours Thesis [here].(www.liamfpower.com/writing.html)
+For a more comprehensive look at the research and practice which surrounds this project, feel free to read my Honours Thesis accessible [here](http://liamfpower.com/writing.html).

 ![sm4](images/syntheticperception/sm4.png)
 ### Video still: Synthetic Perception